kyoriku/sql-zoo/README.md

 13. **aggregate_queries.sql**: Introduction to SQL aggregate functions (`SUM`, `COUNT`, `MAX`, `AVG`), using `DISTINCT` to remove duplicates, and `ORDER BY` for sorting results using the BBC database.
 14. **group_queries.sql**: Examples of using `GROUP BY` clause to aggregate data by groups, and `HAVING` clause to filter grouped results, demonstrated with population statistics from the world table.
 15. **sum_count.sql**: Practical exercises using aggregate functions `SUM` and `COUNT`, combined with `GROUP BY` and `HAVING` clauses to analyze world population and continental statistics from the world table.
+16. **distinct_aggregates.sql**: Examples demonstrating the use of `COUNT` with `DISTINCT` keyword to count unique values, illustrated using the nobel prize database to analyze award distributions.

 ## Getting Started